NunoSempere/rosenrot-browser/README.md

 ### To do

-- [ ] String substitution on uri in order to redirect to better frontends.
+- [x] String substitution on uri in order to redirect to better frontends.
 - [x] Present "standard" browser keybindings as an alternative.
 - [x] Fix zoom in new tab
+- [x] Reader mode
+- [ ] Add reader mode to config.def.
-- [ ] Make tab bar slightly prettier.
+- [x] Make tab bar slightly prettier.
 - [ ] Find out what each of the css elements refers to.